Motorhome rear lounge layout

 Great kitchens

 Moving forwards, kitchens in coachbuilts tend to be quite well equipped.
-Opposite the kitchen is where you’ll usually find the washroom, the wardrobe and, sometimes, the fridge – the first offering everything from basic ablutions to bathrooms with separate showers.
+Opposite the kitchen is where you’ll usually find the washroom, the wardrobe and, sometimes, the fridge.
+This can include basic ablutions or even washrooms with separate showers.

 The cab often plays little part in on-site living, although swivel cab seats and a coffee table can be useful if you and your partner have different sleep patterns.